kaboc/flutter_custom_text/README.md

 ![Image - CustomText with preBuilder](https://github.com/kaboc/flutter_custom_text/assets/20254485/3066d802-b444-4ea7-9206-54941e572ac4)

-An example of [preBuilder] that allows to apply decorations and then additionally apply another decorations and gesture callbacks to them.
+An example of [preBuilder] that allows to apply decorations and then additionally apply more decorations and enable gestures.

-It has similar use cases to [CustomText.spans], but is more helpful when it is difficult to compose complex spans manually.
+It has similar use cases to [CustomText.spans], but is more helpful when it is not easy to compose complex spans manually.

 The example below makes "KISS" and "Keep It Simple, Stupid!" bold, and then applies a colour to capital letters contained in them.